performativeashell/first-/README.md

 # first
 <h1> SCIENCE </h1>
 <p1> This is a website for students who are interested in science and pursuing it as a career </p1>
+<h2>CHEMISTRY</h2>
+<p2>Chemistry is the scientific study of matter—defined as anything that has mass and takes up space—and the substances that constitute it.
+It focuses on the composition, structure, properties, and behavior of atoms, molecules, and ions, as well as the changes they undergo during chemical reactions.Core Aspects of ChemistryStudy of Matter: Analyzes elements and compounds, ranging from small atoms to massive, complex molecules like DNA.Properties and Structure: Investigates the physical and chemical characteristics of substances.Transformation: Examines how substances interact, rearrange, and change into new substances through chemical bonds.Energy Transfer: Focuses on energy released or absorbed during these transformations.Common BranchesOrganic Chemistry: Study of carbon compounds.Inorganic Chemistry: Study of non-living, non-carbon-based materials.Physical Chemistry: Study of chemical systems through physics principles.Biochemistry: Study of chemical processes within living organisms.Chemistry is considered a "central science" because it connects other scientific fields like biology, geology, and physics</p2>